 The Openlands TreeKeepers certification program takes place three times a year in Chicago as well as in the suburbs.
 The Chicago program is hosted at a different location each time to make our way around the city.
-Registration is open for the Spring 2020 course now at the Peggy Notebaert Nature Museum.
+Complete this form to be informed about the upcoming TreeKeepers courses.

 Program and Requirements

 The TreeKeepers Program is an eight day course with classroom and field components.
 Lessons are taught by industry experts.
 Some of the topics covered include tree biology, soils, tree ID, pruning, planting, and mulching, working with volunteers, advocacy, and pests and diseases.

 To be certified as a TreeKeeper, students must complete the following requirements:

 - Attend all 8 classes (missed classes may be made up at a subsequent course)

 - Complete practical exams on tree planting, mulching, and pruning